techidaily/site-games-able/source/_posts/addressing-the-no-response-from-steam-servers-error.md

 ### Q: Why Does Steam Say No Internet Connection but I have Internet?

- If you've confirmed your internet connection is working, but Steam says that you have no internet, one or more items on your computer may be[preventing Steam from connecting to the internet](https://www.makeuseof.com/steam-cant-connect-internet-windows/) .
+ If you've confirmed your internet connection is working, but Steam says that you have no internet, one or more items on your computer may be [preventing Steam from connecting to the internet](https://www.makeuseof.com/steam-cant-connect-internet-windows/) .
 This includes your machine's firewall, a faulty Steam app, and more.
 Once you fix these items, your Steam app can connect to the internet.

 ### Q: Why Can't I Play Steam Games Without Internet?

  You can't play some Steam games without access to the internet because those games require internet connectivity.
-There are Steam games that require you to connect to the internet to play them, and there are also[games that don't require an active internet connection](https://www.makeuseof.com/how-to-use-steam-offline-mode/) .
+There are Steam games that require you to connect to the internet to play them, and there are also [games that don't require an active internet connection](https://www.makeuseof.com/how-to-use-steam-offline-mode/) .

 ### Q: How Long Are Steam Servers Down?

  Steam servers usually aren't down for a long time.
 According to the official Steam website, the platform usually remains down for less than an hour for planned downtime activities.
-This means if you[face issues connecting Steam to the internet](https://www.makeuseof.com/how-to-fix-could-not-connect-to-the-steam-network-windows/) , wait for about an hour and then re-try connecting the app to the internet.
+This means if you [face issues connecting Steam to the internet](https://www.makeuseof.com/how-to-fix-could-not-connect-to-the-steam-network-windows/) , wait for about an hour and then re-try connecting the app to the internet.

 <ins class="adsbygoogle"